anthonycoffey/React-Native-App/memory-bank/activeContext.md

   - Added error handling (try-catch) around `SecureStore.getItemAsync` in the background task to prevent crashes.
 - **Redesigned Background Location Tracking:**
   - **Unified Logic:** The background task is now the *only* source of server updates, preventing "split brain" issues with the foreground watcher.
-  - **Fleet Monitoring Config:** Tuned parameters (`distanceInterval: 10m`, `timeInterval: 5s`) for better responsiveness.
   - **Robustness:** Added persistence checks for clock-in status and smart throttling to preventing server flooding.
-  - **Removed Throttling:** Completely removed the 15-second throttle from the background task to ensure all valid updates are processed and sent to the server, prioritizing tracking accuracy over bandwidth conservation during this debugging phase.
+  - **Removed Throttling:** Completely removed the 15-second throttle from the background task to ensure all valid updates are processed and sent to the server.

 - **Implemented Tappable In-App Notifications:**
   - Extended the deep linking functionality to the in-app notifications screen (`app/dashboard/notifications.tsx`).